alschube/gnss-navigation-status/README.md

 ### __1. What does this programm do?__

-This project was developed in the context of my bachelor thesis at the University of Applied Sciences in Heilbronn.
+This project was developed in the context of my bachelor's thesis for the Applied Computer Science degree programme at Heilbronn University.

-The required data is received by the u-blox ZED-F9R pHAT and then passed on to the Raspberry Pi via UART to be further processed in the backend and sent on to the frontend application (android).
+The required data, such as position and Satellites are received by the u-blox ZED-F9R pHAT and then passed on to the Raspberry Pi via UART to be further processed in the backend and sent on to the frontend application (Android).

-The backend serves an interface for the frontend to communicate with the receiver to configure it.
+The backend also serves as an interface for the frontend to communicate with the receiver to configure it.
+You can configure if which satellite systems you want to use to calculate your position or if you want to use rtcm data.

-The Ublox Python Package was used for the implementation and extended by some additional functions, which were not provided by u-blox.
+The Ublox Python Package by SparkFun Electronics was used for the implementation and extended with some additional functions, which were not provided.

+In order to use RTCM correction data, a connection to an RTCM provider is established via NTRIP Client and the correction data received is sent back to the pHAT, which then computes a centimetre-precise position.

 ### __2. Requirements__

+To run this programm you'll need at least the following hardware:

+Frontend:
+* Android Smartphone (Minimum API Level 30: Android 11.0)

+Backend:
+* Raspberry Pi 4 - 4GB Model
+* SparkFun GPS-RTK Dead Reckoning pHAT for Raspberry Pi
+* 15W USB-C power supply
+* Micro SD card with Raspberry Pi OS installed
+* keyboard and mouse
+* GNSS Multi-Band Antenna (SMA)
+* Interface Cable SMA to U.FL

+Other: (Only if you wish to use rtcm)
+* Credentials with a RTCM provider such as SAPOS
+* NTRIP Client such as RTKNAVI

 ## Installation guide (Backend)